NASA-Planetary-Science/sbpy/docs/install.rst

 Installation
 ------------

-`sbpy` requires Python 3.5 or later - compatibility with Python 2.x is not supported.
-We hence recommend that you install the latest version of `Anaconda Python 3.x <https://www.anaconda.com/download/>`__ on your system before installing `sbpy`.
+We recommend that you install the latest version of `Anaconda Python 3.x <https://www.anaconda.com/download/>`__ on your system before installing `sbpy`.
 Make sure that Anaconda Python is your default Python (this will be asked during the installation process).